Thaminduu/High-Efficiency-Solar-MPPT-Controller/README.md

 A solar energy harvesting system designed to maximize power extraction from photovoltaic panels through Maximum Power Point Tracking (MPPT).

-The project focuses on improving energy conversion efficiency by continuously operating the solar panel at its maximum power point despite changing environmental conditions such as irradiance and temperature.
+This group project focuses on improving energy conversion efficiency by continuously operating the solar panel at its maximum power point despite changing environmental conditions such as irradiance and temperature.

 The controller combines power electronics, control systems, and energy management techniques to optimize battery charging performance and overall system efficiency.